iArcanic/iss-cw/docs/report/iss-report.md

 ### 2.1.3 Single Sign-on (SSO)

-For SSO, since homegrown SSO within the organisation was implemented (see [2.1.2](#212-user-login)), this SSO here accounts for external identity authentication.
-The below function is a simulation of this – only requiring a `username`.
-The backend identity management of the third party company will be the responsible for performing the authentication and returning the result of it.
+[2.1.2](#212-user-login) considered homegrown SSO, i.e. a username and password based authentication within the system.
+The SSO here accounts for external identity authentication, where a third party will be responsible for performing the authentication and returning the result of it.

+- **`username`**: unique identifier of the third party SSO system.

 ```python
 def single_sign_on(username)
 ```

-The program flow is terminated via a `ValueError` if the username isn't found in the user database of the third party company.
+Validation checks are performed, returning appropriate error messages where necessary.

 ```python
 if username not in third_party_data: